 The Office of the Public Advocate assists in finding resolutions to public complaints and concerns involving Snohomish County government.

-This office is an independent entity and serves as an impartial intermediary between the citizen and general Snohomish County government.
+This office is an independent entity and serves as an impartial intermediary between constituents and general Snohomish County government.

 The Public Advocate can conduct independent investigations into complaints; but does not determine outcome or overturn decisions.
 Its purpose/focus is to assist in finding a transparent and ethical solution for all parties involved.

 Per County Code 2.11.030, the Office of the Public Advocate does not have any jurisdiction over the judicial branch of the county.
 The Public Advocate does not have the ability to provide legal advice or assistance with any legal matter.